-The Bogo Indian Defence is a good chess defense for Black versus d4, c4, Nf3 setup.
+The Bogo Indian Defence is a good chess defense for Black versus the d4, c4, Nf3 setup from White.
 Just observe if White develops his kingside knight to f3, then you can play this opening line.

 The chess variations of the Bogo Indian Defence are solid but also dynamic enough to give winning opportunities.

 Hint: If White plays 3.Nf3 instead of 3.Nc3 you can play the Bogo Indian Defence.

 This is the common position.
 White has not played the usual 3.Nc3 to control e4 and planning to play 4.e4 as this would enable Black to play the Nimzo-Indian defense 3…Bb4.
 3.Nf3 is sometimes played instead to avoid the Nimzo Indian.

 Now after 3.Nf3, Black usually plays 3…b6 which is the Queen’s Indian Defence or 3…d5 which leads to the Queen’s Gambit Declined.